 By Bezaiet Dessalegn, Mira Haddad, and Stefan Strohmeier

-In the case of agriculture-based technologies, information was traditionally transferred through extension agents supported by the public sector who served as the first point of contact with the farmers.
-Through time, this has evolved to a more pluralistic extension system which recognizes the variations in the challenges, opportunities, and general contexts within which different farming systems operate.
+In the case of agriculture-based technologies, information was traditionally transferred through government’s extension agents, as they served as the first point of contact with the farmers.
+This has evolved into a more pluralistic extension system, which recognizes the variations in the challenges, opportunities, and general contexts within which different farming systems operate.
 A pluralistic extension system also avoids exclusivity, and fosters the involvement and engagement of different actors and institutions in the provision of extension services.

 - Children learn through repetition.
-Rehearsing for the drama certainly gave the children ample opportunity to go over the material and learn about the main challenges, and proven solutions to stop, or at best reverse further degradation of the Badia;
+Rehearsing for the drama certainly gave the children ample opportunity to go over the material and learn about the main challenges and proven solutions to stop or at best reverse further degradation of the Badia.

-- The drama created a unique opportunity to gather the community and communicate the gravity of the problem and the solutions at hand, should they choose to restore their home;
+- The drama created a unique opportunity to gather the community and communicate the gravity of the problem and the solutions at hand, should they choose to restore their home.

 The authors are working with ICARDA in Jordan:

 Stefan Strohmeier, Associate Scientist, Soil and Water Conservation